-8.1.
-Regular Expression Search over Transcription tiers [RegEx (T)]
+9.1 Regular Expression Search over Transcription tiers [RegEx (T)]

-*** TODO ***
+This type of search has already been explained in the previous chapters.
+It conducts a search with the regular expressions method in all the transcriptions tiers of every speaker of the corpus.
+It is the most common type of search and can be used for different analyses.

-8.2.
-Regular Expression Search over Annotation tiers [RegEx (A)]
+9.2 Regular Expression Search over Annotation tiers [RegEx (A)]

-It searchesIf RegEx(A) is chosen, you have to choose the annotation tier you want to analyse.
+Another type of search is a regular expression search of the Annotation tiers.
+It searches the annotations made in the corpus.
+If RegEx(A) is chosen, you have to choose the annotation tier you want to analyse.
 All annotation tiers that are used in the current corpus are listed in the drop-down menu.
-Note, that the search in annotation tiers is different from the search in transcription tiers, because typically, annotation tiers are filled with predefined tags. *** TODO ***
+Note, that the search in annotation tiers is different from the search in transcription tiers, because typically, annotation tiers are filled with predefined tags.